-(4)).
-Therefore there need be no interference with normal banking techniques, though a charge for services rendered on a proper accounting system should replace interest charges, which are inflationary, but also lead to the with-drawal of money and its disappearance into concealed reserves (writing down of assets).
-13.6 There can be little doubt that there would be immense public support for the results of the implementation of the proposals of Section (12), and this would have world-wide significance.
-The present system is sustained by deception and propaganda-much of the latter unconscious, emanating from the teachings of economics through institutions strongly influenced by the London School of Economics-a Socialist 'school' established for the purpose.
+established for the purpose.
 A degree in orthodox economics has become a virtual prerequisite for advancement in many corridors of power.
 On the other hand, it would be a fatal mistake to argue a case on technical suggestions.
-A firm undertaking to significantly (but not by a specified amount) raise pension rates without penalty to the community; to make better provision for the elderly whose contribution to the wealth and development of the nation has been completed; to adjust employment more equitably, providing better opportunities and prospects for advancement for the young entering the work-force, and particularly for those interested in efficiency by providing incentives for promotion; and a better reward for work done in terms of a better standard of living for all.
+A firm undertaking to significantly (but not by a specified amount) raise pension rates without penalty to the community; to make better provision for the elderly whose contribution to the wealth and development of the nation has been completed; to adjust employment more equitably. providing better opportunities and prospects for advancement for the young entering the work-force, and particularly for those interested in efficiency by providing incentives for promotion; and a better reward for work done in terms of a better standard of living for all.
 Even this general conspectus would doubtless be countered by protests and demonstrations, turned on by those who might perceive or suspect the purport of what was being offered.
-Behind our troubles are those whose purposes are served by troubles, and a chief purpose, at least for the present, is the maintenance of control of the community through centralised control of the financial system until such timeobviously now rapidly approaching in several overseas centres-when more severe controls can be imposed and maintained.
+Behind our troubles are those whose purposes are served by troubles, and a chief purpose, at least for the present, is the maintenance of control of the community through centralised control of the financial system until such time - obviously now rapidly approaching in several overseas centres - when more severe controls can be imposed and maintained.
 Control by purely financial means is being eroded by technological developments in industry.

-13.7 In these circumstances, the present Opposition should form a study 'cabinet', and obtain expert assistance in obtaining required statistics relating to resources, legal and Consitutional problems, and public relations-without fanfare.
-A platform should be drawn up along the lines of para 13.6 and any opposition to that platform exposed as opposition to the results rather than details of implementation.
+- In these circumstances, a study 'cabinet' should be set up, and obtain expert assistance in obtaining required statistics relating to resources, legal and Constitutional problems, and public relations - without fanfare.
+A platform should be drawn up along the lines of para.
+13.6 and any opposition to that platform exposed as opposition to the results rather than details of implementation.
 The hand should not be shown until it can be played.
 The results could certainly be obtained unless conscious opposition were effective.
-The best hope is that public opinion would support action to gain them, and oppose opposition.

-13.8 Success along the lines indicated herein would call for high political skill and statesmanship.
+The best hope is that public opinion would support action to gain them, and oppose opposition. - Success along the lines indicated herein would call for high political skill and statesmanship.
 But to carry on as at present now shows every possible indication of ending in disaster.
 This is unlikely to occur first in Australia, but there are ominous signs in the U.K. and Europe, so that it seems in every way better to make the very most of an almost chance opportunity to display a solution which could be adopted everywhere if what is developing can be checked.
 We must perish at the bottom of a well or, under highly informed leadership, fight our way to the top.
 And the main fight would be to expose the reasons for opposition to reform, enlisting public opinion to turn opposition against itself.

-THE SOCIAL CREDITER

-FOR POLITICAL AND ECONOMIC REALISM
+THE SOCIAL CREDITER FOR POLITICAL AND ECONOMIC REALISM